XMinty77/stuff/documents/bubblefaq.md

 The differences lie mostly in two points:

 - Some (and not all) versions of the game utilize the x87 processor extension, which allows the usage of 80-bit float registers for more precise calculations.
 The other versions use SSE2 operations on 32-bit float registers.
 - Among the versions that do use 80-bit registers, each one has its own unique JIT compilation behavior.
 This, most of the time, creates no issues, but in rare cases, it's possible that two methods with identical MSIL code generate different floating point behavior.
 This happens because errors in calculations only occur when values are copied through a downcast from 80-bit registers to 32-bit floats in memory, and because of the differences in JIT compilation behavior, this can happen at different times.
-The size of the resultant error depends a lot on contextual factors such as the magnitude of the numbers, the length of the code, the number of operations done...etc
+The size of the resultant error depends a lot on contextual factors such as the magnitude of the numbers, the length and layout of the code, the number of operations done...etc

 The following table summarizes which versions use 32-bit float registers (safe ✅, compliant with the IEEE754 standard) and which versions use 80-bit float registers (unsafe 💥, non-compliant with the IEEE754 standard)